doubleblindresearcher/SLATE/README.md

 # Code Organization
 ```
+├── docs                    <- Contains documentation such as the dataset Annotation Guide.
 ├── configs                 <- Contains the configs used to run the paper experiments.
 ├── data                    <- Contains the train, test, and val datasets.
 ├── environment.yml         <- Environment file with all dependencies required to use the sumie package.